brenmcnamara/Infindi/QA.md

    - Enter the login information for the provider
  - Expected Result:
    - *TODO*
+ - Additional Notes:
+   - Try performing links under the following conditions:
+     - Link a provider that has already been linked for the user
+     - Link a provider for the first time
+     - Link a provider when the user has no providers that have yet been linked

  ### Admin Features

 **The Admin Pane Icon shows for admin users**